omrfrkcpr/iweather/README(English).md

 ## Objective

-Development of a Single-Page Weather Application using ReactJS and TailwindCSS.
+With this project, a single-page Weather Application will be developed using ReactJS and TailwindCSS, and it is aimed to develop skills in subjects such as API usage, asynchronous data processing and dynamic content management.

 ### At the end of the project, following topics are to be covered; 🎯